algacyr-melo/algacyr-melo/README.md

 <h1>Hi there! :smile:</h1>
 <p>
   My name is Algacyr Melo.
-I love to code both for solve problems and learning something new!
+I love to code both to solve problems and to learn something new!
 </p>

 <h2>Reach me</h2>